About the Foundation

 About the Community

-Thanks in part to the work of the Foundation in support of the initiatives, programs, and services of MLKCH, the outlook for South Los Angeles is changing.
-Together, we are creating a community with true access to health and wellness for all our patients and families.
+MLKCH is helping to imagine and build this thriving new community.
+Thanks in part to the foundation’s support of the initiatives, programs, and services of MLKCH, South LA has new opportunities to thrive.
+Together, we’re creating a healthy community where access to quality healthcare and wellness is possible for all our patients and families.